The Parable Of The Rich Man And Lazarus (a powerful lesson you need to hear)

 Before we can look at the actual parable we need to understand the context and setting.
-If we ignore the context we are liable to misread and misunderstand how this passage actually applies to our life.
+If we ignore the context we are liable to misread and misunderstand how this passage applies to our life.

-The Pharisees are still ticked off about what happened in Luke 15.
-Jesus told a series of parables commuting with the Prodigal Son.
-I’ve written on that, and you can read it here: What The Parable Of The Prodigal Son Really Means
+The Pharisees are still upset about what happened in Luke 15.
+Jesus had told a series of parables with the most famous being the Prodigal Son

-This helps us understand the meaning of the parable of Lazarus and the rich man.
 These aren’t two separate parables; they are tied together.
 Jesus used both of these parables to warn of the pitfalls and dangers of living a self-centered life driven by greed instead of love.

-The Parable Of The Rich Man And Lazarus
+The Meaning Of The Parable Of The Rich Man And Lazarus

 Both men eventually die.
 And even in their death there is considerable contrast.
 The rich man is buried, undoubtedly anointed with oil, wrapped, and carefully placed in a tomb.
 And Lazarus’ body was tossed aside; a fair assumption is that he was thrown into the city dump, Gehenna.
 Jesus offers detail after detail to show just how different these guys’ life, and death, really was.
 (Luke 16:22)